 Luckily, fixing this critical error is usually just a matter of adding a small PHP function or deleting a problem plugin.
 Here we’ll go over a variety of ways to troubleshoot this issue and get your site up and running again fast.

-What Causes the Critical Error
+What Causes the “There Has Been a Critical Error on Your Website” Error?

 If you’ve been using WordPress for some time, you’ve likely heard of or possibly even encountered its most infamous error: the White Screen of Death.
 This startling glitch would cause your entire website, and sometimes even your backend, to load as a blank white page.